Can Hearing Aids Cause Hearing Loss?

 One of the major concerns many people have when buying hearing aids is their hearing loss will worsen if they start wearing hearing aids.
 Could hearing aids cause hearing loss?
 You might hear stories of people who wear hearing aids and, after a few weeks of doing so, they seem to have a harder time hearing without their devices than they did before using them.
 However, the reality is that it’s a matter of perception and their brains tricking them.

-Why is it harder to hear now that I’ve tried hearing aids?
+Why is it harder to hear after I’ve tried hearing aids?

 Prior to wearing hearing aids, it’s likely that your hearing loss progressed gradually.
 Your brain has gotten used to hearing fewer sounds and straining to discern conversation, and subsequently perceives this level of hearing as “normal”.